-• In ACO, export the shell according to your state practice (e.g., flash drive or via Direct Connect) as close to the survey start date as possible but no more than 5 business days before the survey start date so the exported shell has the most up-todate Minimum Data Set (MDS) data.

-- During the transfer, if there are no residents included in the shell you will receive a warning indicating there is no available MDS assessment data.
+- In ACO, export the shell according to your state practice (e.g., flash drive or via Direct Connect) as close to the survey start date as possible but no more than 5 business days before the survey start date so the exported shell has the most up-to-date Minimum Data Set (MDS) data. - During the transfer, if there are no residents included in the shell you will receive a warning indicating there is no available MDS assessment data.
 It is recommended that the SA's MDS/RAI Coordinator resolve the issue if possible (e.g., address submission concerns with the facility) and reschedule the survey once the issue has been resolved.
-It is critical to have MDS data for the survey, if at all possible.
-If you decide to continue with the survey, the team will not have offsite-selected residents, MDS indicators, or closed record residents.
-The initial pool and sample will be comprised of just onsite-selected residents. - If the survey shell has already been exported, you will see a warning.
+It is critical to have MDS data for the survey, if at all possible. - If the survey shell has already been exported, you will see a warning.
 You should only overwrite the data if the survey start date has significantly changed (e.g., the survey was postponed or delayed) or if you originally pulled the shell more than 5 working days before the survey start date.
 Otherwise, you will always answer No to the warning to avoid overwriting the data (e.g., when the SA attaches additional complaints after the survey has begun).